PigeonProtocolConsortium/pigeon-spec/README.md

  * Minimize conceptual overhead (If it's not needed at least 80% of the time, don't add it).
  * Offline-first.
 Assume the user will never have TCP or UDP access.
  * Prefer a monolithic internal structure.
 Avoid external dependencies except for limited use cases (Eg: crypto libs)
- * Use a compact serialization format that is deterministic and easy to parse on constrained end devices.
+ * Use a compact serialization format that is deterministic and easy to parse on constrained end devices or use none at all (let the application decide).

 # Constraints, Assumptions